simplycubed/extensions/docs/webflow-events-firestore/get-started.md

 ## Using the Webflow Events Firestore extension

-The Webflow Events extension (`webflow-events-firestore`) lets you sync Webflow data in your Firebase project.
+The Webflow Events extension (`firestore-webflow-sync`) lets you sync Webflow data in your Firebase project.
 You can configure this extension to sync Form Submissions, Site Publishing, Ecommerce Orders and Inventory, Webflow Memberships (users), and Collection Items in the CMS with Cloud Firestore.
 Each trigger of the extension is keyed to the user's Webflow `_id`.

 ## Prerequisites